Category: New York

 - have an order in effect for at least one-half of the tax year requiring you to make child support payments through a Support Collection Unit (SCU) pursuant to Social Services Law section 111(h), and

-- have paid an amount in child support in 2013 at least equal to the amount of current child support you were required to pay by all court orders.
+- have paid an amount in child support in the taxable year at least equal to the amount of current child support you were required to pay by all court orders.

 Real Property Tax Credit – Form IT-214